A major criminal trial of the #MeToo era is inching closer to justice.

 What is "forcible compulsion" and why is it important?

 Forcible compulsion in relation to sex crimes means to compel by use of physical force or by threat.
-While there is no statute of limitation for rape in New York, there is a five-year statute for "other felony sex offenses."
+While there is no statute of limitation for rape in New York, there is a five-year statute for "other felony sex offences."
 According to The New York Times, because the alleged survivors described situations where forcible compulsion was involved, the case did not have a time limit to pursue prosecution.

 Can Weinstein win his case?